 While Super Deluxe saw outstanding performances from some of the best talents of the country along with unique storytelling, Moothon had the best visuals captured by Rajeev Ravi and a heartbreaking storyline.
 These are, obviously, just a few to mention.

-In the coming decade, we can expect more such gripping plots and storyline from regional cinema that breaks the glass ceiling and prevents Indian cinema to shrink to the volume of the Hindi cinema.
+In the coming decade, we can expect more such gripping plots and storyline from regional cinema that breaks the glass ceiling and prevents Indian cinema from shrinking to the volume of the Hindi cinema.

 Experimenting with Movies

-Keeping in consideration of the huge loss that can occur, many filmmakers have stayed away from conducting experiments with their movies.
+Considering the huge loss that can occur for them, many filmmakers have stayed away from experimenting with their movies.

-Recent years, however, saw some brave creators who experimented with their style of filmmaking and storytelling.
-The new and unique storyline, way of film making, a fresh narratives and so much more have yielded positive results with the audience accepting the films and making it a success.
+However, in recent years we saw some brave storytellers who experimented with their style of filmmaking and storytelling.
+The new and unique storyline, the way of filmmaking, a fresh narrative and so much more have yielded positive results with the audience accepting the film and making it a success.

-Artists also taking up roles that go against the conventions should be appreciated equally.
-Dhanush playing a 50+ aged farmer in Asuran (2019 Tamil) quite convincingly is such an example.
+Actors also taking up roles that go against the conventions should be appreciated equally.
+Dhanush playing a 50-something-year-old farmer in Asuran (2019 Tamil) quite convincingly is an example of the same.

 Gender Equality not just in words

-Gender sensitivity in cinema was undoubtedly the most discussed and debated topics of the previous decade.
-Women in Cinema Collective is first of its kind to address gender-based issues in Malayalam cinema.
-It goes without saying that with introduction of such organisations, women working in the industry will get a platform to discuss their issues and find possible solution for it.
+Gender sensitivity in cinema was undoubtedly the most discussed and debated topic of the previous decade.
+Women in Cinema Collective is the first of its kind to address gender-based issues in Malayalam cinema.
+It goes without saying that with the introduction of such organizations, women working in the industry will get a platform to discuss their issues and find possible solutions for it.